-As stated in Section 1.1 the referral sources for this program include but are not limited to: Article 28 hospitals; homeless shelters or drop-in centers; OMH psychiatric centers; the Foster Care system; Residential Treatment Facilities (RTF); Residential Treatment Centers; Children's Community Residences; and NY/NY III Population C housing programs.
-For NYC programs, approved HRA 2010E housing applications will be sent to the contractor awarded the program by Center for Urban Community Services (CUCS) which operates the Housing Single Point of Access (SPOA).
-For Hudson River and Western NY regions, respective County's Single Point of Access (SPOA) will manage the referrals.
+As stated in Section 1.1 the referral sources for this program include but are not limited to: Article 28 hospitals; homeless shelters or drop-in centers; OMH psychiatric centers; the Foster Care system; Residential Treatment Facilities (RTF); Residential Treatment Centers; and Children's Community Residences.
+Referrals for these programs will be managed by the respective County's Single Point of Access (SPOA).

 Services provided by the agency will vary, depending upon the needs of the resident.
 Scattered-Site Supportive Housing staff will encourage and assist residents to develop natural community supports, use community resources, and pursue an individualized path towards recovery.
-Staff will help the individual to establish a household and facilitate the resolution of landlord-tenant issues.
+Staff will assist the individual with establishing a household and facilitate the resolution of landlord-tenant issues.
 As integration into the community improves and the resident makes progress in their recovery it is expected that the need for services provided by the contractor and other agencies will decrease over time.
 This will be evidenced in the residents' individualized support plan and program documentation.
-It is the intent of this program that the residents will increase their independence in the community such as but not limited to independently complete the following tasks: scheduling and attending appointments, both behavioral health and physical health; adhering to their medication regime; managing finances and household budgets; utilizing community resources; maintaining their housing; and conducting activities of daily living.
+It is the intent of this program that the residents will increase their independence in the community of the resident's choice such as utilizing natural support for recover and independence, as well as the skill to independently complete the tasks, such as: scheduling and attending appointments, both behavioral health and physical health; adhering to their medication regime; managing finances and household budgets; utilizing community resources; maintaining their housing; maintaining their safety in the community and conducting activities of daily living.

 When possible, individuals should hold their own leases.
-Renting studio, one- bedroom and two-bedroom apartments scattered throughout the community is the norm.
+Renting studio or onebedroom apartments scatted throughout the community is preferred.
+Two-bedroom apartments could also be considered if necessary.
 In instances where roommates are involved, the agency must facilitate cooperative arrangements on bill payments, division of household responsibilities and other matters.